-- They are eligible to enroll in and continue coverage under the CDHP plan; or - Continue CDHP coverage under COBRA. - If a participant elects COBRA coverage, the CDHP HRA account will remain in place until COBRA coverage is terminated.
+- They are eligible to enroll in and continue coverage under a PEBP plan; or - Continue coverage under COBRA. - If a participant elects COBRA coverage, the HRA account will remain in place until COBRA coverage is terminated.

 In the case of a retroactive coverage termination, any funds used from the CDHP HRA for expenses that are incurred after the date of coverage termination will be recovered by PEBP through the collection process.